hannotify/http-how-teenagers-talk-to-their-parents/sections/4-status-codes.md

 ## Backend for Frontend

-TODO - draw a diagram that showcases the BFF situation at Vanderlande, and how we used 202 Accepted there.
+TODO - draw a PlantUML diagram that showcases the BFF situation at Vanderlande, and how we used 202 Accepted there.

 ---